Bratipah/Photography-Website/README.md

  * Ben quriel
  * Bratipah Kioko
 ## Description
-This is a website that showcases a photography studio market where users can check out their photos and rach out to us for any upcoming events or shoots.
+This is a website that showcases a photography studio market where users can check out their photos and reach out to us for any upcoming events or shoots.
 ## Figma Design
 ![Image description](https://github.com/Bratipah/Photography-Website/blob/bratipah/images/Screenshot%20at%202021-07-31%2001-58-29.png)